Urogynecology and Pelvic Reconstructive Surgery

 Most pelvic floor conditions don't require surgery.
 In many cases, your problem can be treated with behavioral therapies, physical therapy and medications or devices.

-Our pelvic medicine surgeons work side-by-side with highly skilled nurse practitioners to offer you the most innovative and effective treatment options.
+Our urogynecology and reconstructive pelvic surgeons work side-by-side with highly skilled nurse practitioners to offer you the most innovative and effective treatment options.
 This includes non-surgical treatments for:

 Overactive Bladder and Urinary Incontinence